ruairitobrien/ruairitobrien-blog/src/render/posts/firing-phasers.html.md

 ### How?

 The first thing I tried to do was use [babel](https://babeljs.io/) and [browserify](http://browserify.org/) on the command line.
 I have used npm to install phaser and I had a simple JavaScript file that has an `import Phaser from 'phaser'` statement at the top.
 It didn't start well.
 I was getting an error saying PIXI was not defined.
 After digging around the phaser source for a while I realized that the built phaser file assigned some dependencies on the global scope.
-I noticed in the [phaser node module](https://www.npmjs.com/package/phaser) had those dependencies separated in to their own files too.
+I noticed that the [phaser node module](https://www.npmjs.com/package/phaser) had those dependencies separated into their own files too.
 It occurred to me that I would probably need to use webpack now.

 I always end up having to use webpack these days.
 Even though it's a great tool, I always try not to use it because it just seems to add a bunch of complexity.
 Doesn't seem to be any good way around it here though and I think the config I use is simple enough to be OK.